|

 - scan-tools.tgz.
 A collection of easily customizable bash scripts for network scanning purposes.

 - sequel.tgz.
-A growing collection of simple scripts for performing multiple tasks via SQL injection attacks.
+A collection of simple scripts for performing multiple tasks via SQL injection attacks.

 - brutus.pl.
 Remote login/password bruteforce cracker for TELNET, FTP, POP3, SMTP, and HTTP protocols.